vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 numerous.

 h\.
 There are a few exceptions, in which the accent is that of the final
-member: thus, `sajóṣa, sajóṣas, sadṛ́ça, sapráthas, sabā́dhas, samanyú` and AV. shows the accent on the final syllable in `sān̄gá` (ÇB. `sā́n̄ga`) and the substantivized (1312) `savidyutá`.
+member: thus, `sajóṣa, sajóṣas, sadṛ́śa, sapráthas, sabā́dhas, samanyú` and AV. shows the accent on the final syllable in `sān̄gá` (śB. `sā́n̄ga`) and the substantivized (1312) `savidyutá`.

 i\.
 Possessive compounds with the exclamatory prefixes `ka` etc. are too